imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

 ```

 These two settings are at least required for creating a mesh:
- - `surfaceFile`: Name of the geometry file in the case folder, here `buildings.obj`.
+ - `surfaceFile`: Name of the geometry file in the case folder, here `buildings.obj` which is located in the OpenFOAM case folder.
- - `maxCellSize`: Maximum cell size in meters for creating the mesh.
+ - `maxCellSize`: Maximum cell size in meters for creating the background mesh.

 With this minimal example, the unstructured hexahedral-dominated mesh can be created using the following command: